donovanwatts/lab/README.md

-# Lab Notes
+# Lab

-This is where I store all of my lab notes.
+This repository serves as a collection of my labs, projects, scripts, and experiments used for learning, exploration, and hands-on experience.